How Much Should You Spend On A Car In Malaysia?

 We Malaysians love cars.
-There is no doubt on that.
+There is no doubt about that.
 It often feels like it’s part of our culture to buy a car.
-Perhaps it’s because of our public transportation system that is lacking slightly in coverage-area (although slowly improving), or that we’ve got really awesome driving roads.
-Whatever the reason may be, however, car loan repayment in Malaysia is one of four leading reasons that Malaysians are going bankrupt.
+Perhaps it’s because of our public transportation system that is lacking slightly in coverage-area (although slowly improving), or that we’ve got really awesome driving roads for driving.
+Whatever the reason may be, however, car loan repayment in Malaysia is one of the leading reasons that Malaysians are going bankrupt.

 But there are times that we really need a car, and surely there is a right formula to own one?
 When buying a car, it all comes down to the cost, and the question that most people want to know is “what can I afford?”